Rhazux/SQL/Vehicles/Readme.md

-# Výstupy SQL dotazů
+# Outputs of SQL queries

-## Selekce všech vlastníků z tabulky owners seřazených vzestupně podle příjmení.
+## Selection of all owners from the owners table sorted in ascending order by last name.

 | id | first_name | last_name   | birthday   | city    | street   | house_number | zip_code |
 |----|------------|-------------|------------|---------|----------|---------------|----------|